Dominux/DGS/README.md

 > When you are willing to create some new project full of killing features, you in 99% of cases have no idea what to do especially after implementing what you planned first.
 You just don't know what to go ahead with.
 But in this case it's not a simple project so there're clearly obvious plans that gotta be done next

-- [Create a multiplayer](https://github.com/Dominux/DGS/issues/39) - finally creating a server, not just a webpage like now.
+✅ ~~[Create a multiplayer](https://github.com/Dominux/DGS/issues/39) - finally creating a server, not just a webpage like now.
 It's definetely seems like a hardest feature to implement, but as I said before Imma a backand dev by a profession and not a gamedev, so I assume it to be not so hard for me since I already know the majority of steps to do to achieve this goal.
-This feature was requested by [people from reddit who tested it](https://www.reddit.com/r/rust_gamedev/comments/wmvx92/comment/ik1q10y/?utm_source=share&utm_medium=web2x&context=3) as a thing this game needs first.
+This feature was requested by [people from reddit who tested it](https://www.reddit.com/r/rust_gamedev/comments/wmvx92/comment/ik1q10y/?utm_source=share&utm_medium=web2x&context=3) as a thing this game needs first.~~
-- [Add settings to set background and it's resolution](https://github.com/Dominux/DGS/issues/35) - in comparing with a previous plan this one looks like a kindergarden task
+✅ ~~[Add settings to set background and it's resolution](https://github.com/Dominux/DGS/issues/35) - in comparing with a previous plan this one looks like a kindergarden task~~
-- Add adequate scene and improve UI - this one is already harder than previous, but still not as hard as the first one
+☐ Add adequate scene and improve UI - this one is already harder than previous, but still not as hard as the first one